domoszlai/svg2gcode/README.md

 it reached maturity and became a really usuable tool.
 My main idea for further development is to turn it into a tool that can drive CNCs in 2.5 dimensions (e.g. carving, engraving) with just one colored SVG file.

-To be able to test and enjoy that software I need a proper CNC.
-Please consider donating for that.
+To be able to test and enjoy that software, I need a proper CNC.
+Please consider donating a small amount for that purpose, or donate an actual CNC if you have a spare one for whatever reason.

 **[Donate for a CNC](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UGFZYDQSTF58L&source=https://github.com/domoszlai/juicy-gcode/)**